-You can also mix and knead right on your counter top.
+You can also mix and knead right on your counter top, without a pasta machine.
 Serious Eats recommends this method because it allows you to adjust the amount of flour and liquid in your dough as necessary.
 We especially love their idea to use a spray bottle to moisten dough that’s too dry.

 5. Let It Rest

 After kneading, most recipes will call for letting the dough rest for at least 30 minutes.
 This allows the flour to fully absorb the liquid and gives the gluten strands time to relax (so your dough will roll more easily).
 Serious Eats notes that resting isn’t entirely necessary, but it will improve the texture of your pasta.